-Not sure how to start adding self-care habits to your daily routine?
-Find inspiration in these practices you can adopt to start enhancing your life this year.
+Not sure how to start adding easy self-care habits to your daily routine?
+Find inspiration in these six practices.

 1